nonomal/loggifly/docs/guide/config_sections/label-config.md

 To provide a simple list of keywords, you can set `loggifly.keywords` to a comma-separated list of keywords.
 The same applies for `loggifly.excluded_keywords`.

 If you want to set keyword-level settings, you can do so by setting `loggifly.keywords.<index>.<setting>`.
-So if you wanted to set a regex with a notification title, you can do so by setting `loggifly.keywords.<index>.regex` and `loggifly.keywords.<index>.notification_title`.
+So if you wanted to set a regex with a notification title, you can do so by setting `loggifly.keywords.1.regex: "some-regex"` and `loggifly.keywords.1.notification_title: "some-title"`.

 ## Example